dublinstreets/IISG_archive_transcoding/README.md

 ### Aims
 <h3>1.
 Audio, video and still image formats:</h3>
-<br>- to transcoding of individual entries from the inside of one of the issues of the periodicals</br>
+<br>- the transcoding of individual entries from the inside of one of the issues of the periodicals</br>

 ### Methods
 <br>1.
 Audio, video and still image formats</br>